Alfresco/docs-alfresco/content-services/latest/config/models.md

 The Model Manager is available to users in the `ALFRESCO_MODEL_ADMINISTRATORS` permission group.
 To create or edit a model you must be a member of this group.
 By default, the System Administrator is a member of the `ALFRESCO_MODEL_ADMINISTRATORS` group and can create models.

 > **Note:** The Model Manager does not allow editing existing dynamic models and content models that have been configured in XML and bootstrapped through Spring (static models).
+For a
+> production environment, we recommend that you deploy your content model via the bootstrap method, so the model is read in when the system starts.
+Using this method gives you the
+> flexibility to change the content model and deployment method.

 ### Models